-The Tricky Issue of Service Recipients
+The Tricky Issue of Service Recipients is now before the Court of Justice

 One of the questions which seems to be contributing to cold feet in some Member State ministries is whether the Soysal judgment applies both to service providers and recipients.
 If this is the case, and the Commission appears to consider this so, then all Turkish tourists are included within the scope of the judgment.
 The legal world appears to be divided on the question though the majority of academic and practitioner commentators so far appear to agree with the Commission.
+The reference by the Berlin Administrative Appeal Court of two questions in the Demirkan case (C-211/11) will provide the Court of Justice to say the final word on this issue.

-It is difficult to see how the judgment can be limited exclusively to service providers without potentially damaging the coherence of the ECJ's jurisprudence in the field.
+It is difficult to see how the Soysal judgment could be limited exclusively to service providers without potentially damaging the coherence of the ECJ's jurisprudence in the field.
 From the mid 1980s the ECJ has consistently held that there is only one rule which encompasses both providers and recipients.
 If it changes this position for the Agreement then its own jurisprudence will be out of kilter.
 In view of the existing difficulty in convincing the Member States that the ECJ is serious when it hands down a judgment and that there is no point just delaying and hoping the Court will change its mind (sooner or later), the ECJ may find it more attractive to insist on one and only one interpretation of service provision whether this be for the TFEU or the Agreement.